wucdbm/http-logger-bundle/readme.md

 // any other use, dopped for brevity use Wucdbm\Bundle\WucdbmHttpLoggerBundle\Logger\AbstractLogger;

-class BookingLogger extends AbstractLogger {
+class YourRequestLogLogger extends AbstractLogger {

     /**
      * @return YourRequestLog